-The North Dakota Game and Fish Department completed its annual spring mule deer survey in April, and results indicate western North Dakota’s mule deer population is down from last year, but still 14 percent above the long-term average.
+The North Dakota Game and Fish Department completed its annual spring mule deer survey in April, and results indicate western North Dakota’s mule deer population is similar to last year and 21% above the long-term average.

-Biologists counted 2,454 mule deer in 298.8 square miles during this year’s survey.
-Overall mule deer density in the badlands was 8.2 deer per square mile, compared to 10.3 in 2018.
+Biologists counted 2,671 mule deer in 306.3 square miles during this year’s survey.
+Overall mule deer density in the badlands was 8.7 deer per square mile.

 The spring mule deer survey is used to assess mule deer abundance in the badlands.
 It is conducted after the snow has melted and before the trees begin to leaf out, providing the best conditions for aerial observation of deer.
 Biologists have completed aerial surveys of the same 24 study areas since the 1950s.